7 Surprising Side Effects of a Low-Fat Diet Worth Knowing

 According to the American Academy of Dermatology, you shed 30,000 to 40,000 old skin cells daily.
 Your body constantly makes new ones, and it’s important that it has enough fat to do so.
 This is especially significant because fat helps maintain the skin barrier, locking in moisture and protecting your skin from irritants.

 However, it’s not enough to simply lather yourself in lotion from head to toe.
-You need to eat fat to nourish your skin cells from the inside out.
+You need to eat fat to nourish your skin cells from the inside out otherwise you run the risky of dealing with dry skin.

 Aim to consume fish twice weekly, as well as nuts, seeds, avocado, and olive oil for glowing, moisturized skin.